aizazmalik/sentium-analytics/README.md

 Go to root directory and run 'npm install' to quick start this app

-_IMPORTANT:_ You need to specify DB IP, Username and Password in order for project to work.
+_IMPORTANT:_ You need to specify DB IP, Username and Password in order for project to work (Ref File: src/app.module.ts).
 I have removed these for security purposes.

 Following things have been covered in this project,